Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 I found this film to be hilarious, and I laughed throughout the entire film.
 To be fair I can laugh at just about anything, but I still found it to be extremely enjoyable from start to finish.
 It was also relatable enough and had very loveable characters.
 I loved the two leads.
 I also really enjoyed the score and soundtrack, but I think the craftsmanship of the film is what really won me over.

 Olivia Wilde did a fantastic job with the directing, especially considering this is her debut.
 The film was just so well put together.
 You usually don't see directing on this scale from comedies.
 I personally loved the underwater swimming scene.
-I thought it was beautifully shot and had a ton of emotional dept. I think that's the point where I said this is a great movie.
+I thought it was beautifully shot and had a ton of emotional depth.
+I think that's the point where I said this is a great movie.
 I also loved the scenes where all the audio was cut out and only music was playing.
 Fantastic directing.

 Booksmart was a hilarious heartfelt film that I loved.

 The acting was great.
 The chemistry and sisterly love between Kaitlyn Dever and Beanie Feldstein is instant the second they're on screen together.
-I thought individually the were great, and together they were even better.
+I thought individually they were great, and together they were even better.
 When they were together you couldn't help but enjoy it.

 Jason Sudeikis was in here for about five minutes and I thought he did a good job, and it's also always nice to see Feebee.